krich11/easy-kme/certs/README-SAE-CERT.md

 # SAE Client Certificate Setup and Integration

-This document provides instructions for setting up SAE (Secure Application Entity) client certificates and integrating with the Easy-KMS server according to the ETSI GS QKD 014 specification.
+This document provides instructions for setting up SAE (Secure Application Entity) client certificates and integrating with the Easy-KME server according to the ETSI GS QKD 014 specification.

 ## Overview